Synopsis of Academic Personnel Manual Section 191

 Presidential Chairs are supported by funds provided by the Office of the President.
-For specific information about the terms and conditions for the creation and employment of Presidential Chairs, contact the Academic Personnel Office and see APM 265.
+For specific information about the terms and conditions for the creation and employment of Presidential Chairs, contact the Academic Affairs and Personnel Office and see APM 265.
 Approval for the establishment of Presidential Chairs rests with the President.
 The establishment of Presidential Chairs should be directed to the goals of recruitment and retention of targeted scholars as well as encouragement of high quality new and/or interdisciplinary program development.

-The advice of the Council on Academic Personnel shall be sought regarding the decision to create a Presidential Chair for a particular faculty recruitment or retention target.
+The advice of the Council on Academic Personnel (CAP) shall be sought regarding the decision to create a Presidential Chair for a particular faculty recruitment or retention target.
 No commitment relating to the creation or allocation of a Presidential Chair shall be made without the approval of the appropriate official in the Chancellor's Office.
 Initiation of the decision to use a Presidential Chair for a particular recruitment or retention target shall rest with the Dean, subject to the approval of the Chancellor’s Office.
 Final authority to approve holders of Presidential Chairs rests with the Chancellor.

 F. Professorial Name Chair

 The Regents have authorized a category of Chairs called “Professorial Name Chairs,” honoring the memory of the University’s most highly distinguished deceased faculty members.
 Occupants of these chairs shall be only the most outstanding of the present members of the University faculty.
 The occupant of the Chair carries the honorary professorial title associated with the Chair, but there is no monetary fund associated with such Chairs nor any other perquisites.
 See Regents Policy 2303.

 For policies and procedures regarding the establishment and disestablishment of a Professorial Name Chair, please contact the Academic Affairs and Personnel Office.